fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 _**Type:** int_

-Sets the maximum time FusionExport would wait for the CAPTURE_EXIT event to be triggered
+Sets the maximum time FusionExport waits for the `CAPTURE_EXIT` event to be triggered

 #### Example